-How to Implement Career Planning in Your Organisation
+How to Implement Career Planning in Your Organization

 A career is now a series of developments; experiences leading to growth, not always promotion.

-What can organisations do to give employees a reason to stay?
+What can organizations do to give employees a reason to stay?

 On a recent webinar, Amanda Wellborne, a senior customer success manager at Sum Total, discussed at length why career pathing is the talent strategy that answers this question.
 I recommend listening because Amanda explores why career pathing is critical in today’s multigeneration workplace, the digital tools you need to support your objectives, and how to measure progress.